-On June 27, 2008, Sonus completed an exclusive in-licensing agreement with Bayer HealthCare LLC for the right to develop, commercialize or sublicense a family of compounds known as caspase activators presently in pre-clinical research.
+On June 27, 2008, Sonus completed an exclusive in-licensing agreement with Bayer HealthCare LLC for the right to develop, commercialize or sublicense a family of compounds known as caspase activators presently in preclinical research.
 Under terms of the agreement, Sonus was granted exclusive rights to develop two core compounds for all prophylactic and therapeutic uses in humans.
 Additionally, Sonus was granted rights to all other non-core compounds covered under the patents for use in oncology.

-Under the terms of the agreement, Bayer received an upfront license fee of \$450,000.
-The Company was obligated make annual payments to Bayer on the anniversary dates, which are referred to as Anniversary Payments, with an initial payment of \$100,000 paid in 2008.
-The payments increase by \$25,000 each year until the initiation of the first phase 3 clinical trial, at which point the Anniversary Payments reset to \$100,000 each year and increase by \$25,000 until the Company achieves either the first New Drug Application, or NDA, filing in the United States or the European Union.
-The Company was also obligated to pay royalties on net future product sales in addition to aggregate milestone payments of up to \$14,000,000 for clinical development and regulatory milestones.
+Under the terms of the agreement, Bayer received an upfront license fee of \$0.5 million.
+The Company was obligated make annual payments to Bayer on the anniversary dates, which are referred to as Anniversary Payments, with an initial payment of \$0.1 million paid in 2008.
+The payments increase by \$25,000 each year until the initiation of the first phase 3 clinical trial, at which point the Anniversary Payments reset to \$0.1 million each year and increase by \$25,000 until the Company achieves either the first New Drug Application, or NDA, filing in the United States or the European Union.
+The Company was also obligated to pay royalties on net future product sales in addition to aggregate milestone payments of up to \$14.0 million for clinical development and regulatory milestones.

 Under the terms of the agreement, the Company had the option to terminate this contract upon 60 days written notice to Bayer.
 On March 30, 2012, the Company exercised its option to terminate the contract in its entirety with written notice to Bayer.
-As a result, effective 60 days from receipt of the notice of termination by Bayer, we no longer have any further obligations associated with CSP-9222.
+As a result, effective 60 days from receipt of the notice of termination by Bayer, the Company has no other obligations associated with CSP-9222.